 When springtime peaks, Branch Brook Park in Newark is the place to see the cherry blossoms in full bloom (and you thought you’d have to travel to D.C.).
 With over 5,300 cherry blossom trees that paint the park pink in April, the nation’s first county park has the largest collection of Japanese cherry blossom trees in the United States, rivaling the famous Washington DC blooms.
-To celebrate cherry blossom season, Branch Brook Park pulls out all the stops by hosting the Essex County Cherry Blossom Festival during the second week in April, with races, activities, Japanese cultural demonstrations, and much more for the entire family.
+To celebrate cherry blossom season, Branch Brook Park pulls out all the stops by hosting the Essex County Cherry Blossom Festival beginning in April, which includes races, activities, Japanese cultural demonstrations, and much more for the entire family.
 Read on for what to know about Branch Brook Park and the famous cherry blossom trees. (featured photo credit: istock/Jitalia17)

 Enter a cherry blossom haven

 The best time to visit Branch Brook Park?
-Early spring, when the century-old cherry blossoms are in bloom, and then rain their pink petals into mounds of pink-tinged “snow.”
-In mid-March, the park comes alive, boasting the largest collection of Japanese flowering trees planted in one location in the United States and attracting visitors all over the US (at its peak, the park hosts over 10,000 visitors a day).
-At their peak, Branch Brook Park hosts the annual Essex County Cherry Blossom Festival, taking place this year from April 6-14, 2024.
-The event kicks off with a Challenge Bike Race on April 6, then the Cherry Blossom 10K Run on April 7, followed by the 1-Mile Fun Run/Walk on April 13, where everyone from the family can participate.
-Plus, on April 13, Essex County Family Day will be loaded with family fun—glide along the lake in the paddle boats, construct a craft, have the kids get their faces painted, jump in a bouncy house, climb a rock wall, or grab food from a food vendor, all among the flowering cherry blossom trees.
-The week-long festivities culminate with Bloomfest on April 14, with Japanese cultural demonstrations, children’s activities, live music, a crafter’s marketplace, food, and, of course, gorgeous blooms.
-During the season, you can listen to guided Cherry Blossom Talks on Thursdays and Sundays in April, and Historic Cell Phone Tours are available all season.
-If you can’t make it, you can watch their Blooms Cam to view all the pretty flowers without having to take the trip.
+Spring, when the century-old cherry blossoms bloom and shed their pink petals into mounds of pink-tinged “snow.”
+Each year, at the end of March and into April, the park comes alive, boasting the largest collection of Japanese flowering trees planted in one location in the United States and attracting visitors all over the US (at its peak, the park hosts over 10,000 visitors a day).
+The blooms are showcased during the Essex County Cherry Blossom Festival, with events beginning on April 4.
+The event kicks off with a Challenge Bike Race on April 4, then the Cherry Blossom 10K Run on April 12, followed by the 1-Mile Fun Run/Walk on April 18, where everyone from the family can participate.
+On April 18, Essex County Family Day will be loaded with family fun—glide along the lake in the paddle boats, construct a craft, have the kids get their faces painted, jump in a bouncy house, climb a rock wall, or grab food from a food vendor, all among the flowering cherry blossom trees.
+The festivities culminate with Bloomfest on April 19, with Japanese cultural demonstrations, children’s activities, live music, a crafter’s marketplace, food, and, of course, gorgeous blooms.
+During the season, you can listen to guided Cherry Blossom Talks on Wednesdays and Saturdays in April up until the 25th.
+If you can’t make it, you can watch their Bloom Cam to view all the pretty flowers without having to take the trip.

 Branch Brook Park